verifyica-team/verifyica/README.md

 Verifyica uses a dependent test method paradigm ...

 - for a test class
-  - order the test methods
+  - order the test methods (by `@Verfyica.Order` or `@Verifyica.Step`)
+  - for a test argument
     - execute the test methods sequentially
     - if a test method fails, remaining test methods are skipped

-**Notes**

-- Verifyica provides the `@Verifyica.IndependentTests` test class annotation to allow independent test method execution.
-  - order the test methods
-  - execute the test methods sequentially
-  - all test methods are executed

 # Features